The Off-Season: Critical reception

-The Off-Season was met with generally positive reviews from music critics.
+The Off-Season was met with positive reception from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 76, based on ten reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.2 out of 10, based on their assessment of the critical consensus.

 Clash gave the album a positive review saying, Cole "reached astronomical heights.
 Fortunately for fans, they did not have to wait long, and the North Carolina rapper did not disappoint."
 The writer continued to say "The Off-Season is a solid project with no expiration date and can easily be digested for months and years to come.
 While some fans may be eager for more, The Off-Season is a great appetiser for the main dish and contains just enough for those that have been waiting for three years on The Real."
 Writing for Exclaim!, Luke Fox praised the album, calling Cole "refocused and rejuvenated", he continued saying: "If 2018's concept-heavy, dangerously didactic KOD was Cole drifting into the player-coach stage of his career, The Off-Season is Cole lacing up squeaky high-tops and drilling 100,000 hours of threes".

 Varietys Brandon Yu wrote the following: "Particularly as hip-hop continues to transform as the new pop, Cole, a steadfast rap traditionalist now a good decade into his career, might appear as a relic (for some fans, the generation-war of his "1985" read as this very truth).
 On "The Off-Season," he is burnishing a reputation as a lingering titan.
 If "The Off-Season" is Cole's first record of The Fall Off Era, he appears far from ready to bow out, nor should he be."
 Yoh Phillips of Complex called the album a "workout session", he wrote, "The Off-Season sets Cole up to create the conversation about his place in rap history, and he'll need to deliver a blockbuster finale to fulfill the premonition he made 11 years ago on "Last Call."
 Craig Jenkins of Vulture said: "As the title suggests, The Off-Season is sort of a training montage, a blade-sharpening exercise not unlike Drake's If You're Reading This It's Too Late in its core objective of showing the work it takes to stay on top while cultivating buzz for a future release (in this case, Cole's forthcoming The Fall Off) – and maybe notching a few more hit records along the way."
 Writing for AllMusic, Fred Thomas said, "The album is a varied selection with solid performances and production throughout.
 Much like the title suggests, The Off-Season feels like Cole running through different exercises as he gets in shape for something bigger."